DCC-EX/dcc-ex.github.io/docs/ex-commandstation/advanced-setup/controllers.rst

    :align: center
    :scale: 40%

-Here are your connections, just a computer running a chromium-based browser, a USB cable, and your Command Station.
+Here are your connections, just a computer running a chromium-based browser, a USB cable, and your |EX-CS|.

 .. image:: /_static/images/throttles/webthrottle_setup.jpg
    :alt: WebThrottle-EX